You've thought about it enough. Your body knows the way through.

 You can talk as much as you choose, You don't need to go over the story again.
 You don't need to explain it, justify it, or find the right words for it.
 Your body sets the pace.

-Sessions often include bilateral music, sound that moves gently from ear to ear, which supports the nervous system to settle into deeper processing.
+Sessions include listening to bilateral music, sound that moves gently from ear to ear, which supports the nervous system to settle into deeper processing.

 The work is quiet, collaborative, and entirely at your pace.